camunda-community-hub/camunda-platform-7-graphql/README.md

 Release 0.4.0
 -------------
-- update the resolvers to support the GraphQL Kickstart
+- updated the resolvers to support the GraphQL Kickstart
 - GraphiQL endpoint default set to /graphiql
 - GraphQL endpoint default set to /graphql
-- Add historic queries
+- Added historic queries
-- Add relationship between historic types
+- Added relationship between historic types
-- refactor test setup and move test from webapp to extension
+- refactored the test setup and move test from webapp to extension
-- Change the app to execute on Spring Boot
+- changed the app to execute on Spring Boot
-- Update example
+- Updated example
-- update documentation
+- updated documentation

 Spring Boot Camunda GraphQL Server Embbedded